MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 ## 3. Data we do NOT collect

-Contact Reminder **requires no registration or user account**.
+Friendly Contact Reminder **requires no registration or user account**.
 We do not collect or store on any system of ours:

 - Name, email, phone number or any other personally identifying data.